TheIronDev/NumberToLocaleStringPatch/README.md

 	number.toLocaleString(); // Because my system defaults to English, it will result with "1,000" number.toLocaleString('en'); // Same thing here, I am just specifying English.

 	// Here is where things get interesting.
-Most modern browsers should return "1 000" (the correct french localization)
+	//Most modern browsers should return "1 000" (the correct french localization)
 	// Some browsers (IE8 and below, Safari) appear to get confused when localizing to other languages. number.toLocaleString('fr');